Hexlet/docs/create-lesson.md

 #### exercise/

-This is the folder users see.
-Include the full solution here and mark the parts you want to hide (because you don't want users to see the full solution, right?) with BEGIN and END comments, like in [this example](https://github.com/Hexlet/example_exercise/blob/master/exercise/read_solution.py).
+This is the folder students see.
+Include the full solution here and mark the parts you want to hide (because you don't want students to see the full solution, right?) with BEGIN and END comments, like in [this example](https://github.com/Hexlet/example_exercise/blob/master/exercise/read_solution.py).
 Comment out BEGIN and END in any language you use.
 You can have multiple BEGIN-END blocks in a single file.
-Users will not see the code between those marks.
+Students will not see the code between those marks.

 Sometimes you want to hide the whole file.
 In the example exercise we hide 'write_solution.py' file.
 This can be done with Ignorefile as described above.